Tandoori Portobello Mushrooms

 - If you’d like your banh mi mild in spice, cut out the seeds of the jalapeño and use less red chili powder in tandoori marinade.

-We sincerely hope you enjoyed this dish.
+Want to make this dish but need the proper ingredients?
+Well, we got you covered!
 Take a quick peek at our store for any items you may need to recreate this delicious recipe!